Baltimore's Derrick Henry Named Week 10 NFLPA Community MVP

 This past summer, Henry expanded his annual bike giveaway in Yulee by adding a carnival to the event.
 After donating 200 bikes and school supplies to kids in his hometown, Henry hosted the inaugural Two All Carnival, featuring bouncy houses, face painting, food trucks, games and more.

 In recognition of Henry being named the NFLPA Community MVP for Week 10, the NFLPA will donate $10,000 to his foundation or charity of choice.
-In turn, Ward will take part in a special visit to a local school, children’s hospital, or community center.
+In turn, Henry will take part in a special visit to a local school, children’s hospital, or community center.
 Along with the other 2024-25 Community MVPs, he will also be eligible for the Alan Page Community Award, which is the NFLPA’s highest player honor and includes an additional $100,000 donation.

 For its 11th season, the Community MVP program is teaming up with two supporting partners: Young Minds Inspired (YMI) and Big Brothers Big Sisters of America (BBBSA).
 As the nation's leading provider of free educational outreach programs, YMI will bring this year’s NFLPA Community MVPs to classrooms across the country through lesson plans about community service, inspired by the players' philanthropic work.
 BBBSA is also inviting this season’s Community MVPs to partner with its 230+ agencies across the country, providing these athletes with more opportunities to engage with youth through its volunteer-supported mentoring network.